The best headphones for watching TV are right here!

 - No wireless capabilities

-Creative puts all angles on blast with the SXFI Gamer, which stands out for its excellent virtual surround sound.

-Best for Game Consoles: Razer Blackshark V2
+Best for game consoles: Razer Blackshark V2 Pro

 Gaming headphones are about timing and precision.
 Razer is a top brand in the gaming business, so it stands to reason that it would make a good pair of cans for gamers.
-The beauty of the Blackshark V2 is that they're so good for so much less.
-And it's a plug-and-play setup, where you simply plug into the 3.5mm headphone jack on the controller for your console and you're good to go.
+The beauty of the Blackshark V2 Pro is that they take what worked so well with the wired Blackshark V2 headphones and make them wireless.
+It's still largely a plug-and-play setup, where you can simply plug into the 3.5mm headphone jack on the controller for your console or plug in the wireless transceiver to make it all wireless.

-The cable is permanently attached to the headphones, which is unfortunate in case something goes wrong with it.
-For that reason alone, you would have to be a little gentle while using these.
-There is a sound card embedded inside, giving you 7.1 virtual surround sound, except you get the full experience when plugging in via USB.
-That includes making adjustments to the microphone or tweaking the sound profile.
-Razer's Synapse desktop app is available on PCs, but not through consoles, so if you are to make any changes, you can't do it on a console.
+There is a sound card embedded inside, giving you THX-certified 7.1 virtual surround sound, and you can get the whole experience whether you plug in for a wired connection or go wireless.
+You can also move the 9.9mm mic for better pickup.
+Unfortunately, Razer's Synapse desktop app is available on PCs, but not through consoles, so if you are to make any changes, you can't do it on a console.

-Even if you don't care much for the surround effect, the Blackshark V2 sound great without it.
+Even if you don't care much for the surround effect, the Blackshark V2 Pro sound great without it.
 There is deep bass, with lively mids and highs for an excellent piece of gaming kit.
-The mic is responsive, and may not need much adjustment out of the box.
-Razer also managed to make them comfy to wear, so you won't be feeling a pinch unless you wear them for really long sessions.
+The mic is responsive and may not need much adjustment out of the box.
+Razer also made them comfy to wear, so you won't feel a pinch unless you wear them for really long sessions.

 Pros: